Curiosity ~ Lucidity ~ Humanity

 Hooked From the First Line: Fiction/Nonfiction Excerpts.

-You've crafted it, massaged it, and given it life.
-Now give us that compelling opening paragraph of your novel or short story.
+You've crafted it, worked it, and given it life.
+Now give us that compelling opening paragraph of your story or essay.
 Stop at one if you can.

 Due by April 1st.